Chapman

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Chapman has 19 active public transport stops, all of which are bus stops.
-These stops are served by six different routes that combined provide 1,211 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents typically located just 188 meters from the nearest stop.
+These stops are served by 49 different routes that together facilitate 4,667 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically living just 188 meters from the nearest stop.
+As a predominantly residential zone, most inhabitants commute outwards.
+Cars remain the primary mode of transportation, used by 92% of residents, while cycling accounts for 2%.
+On average, there are 1.8 vehicles per dwelling, exceeding the regional norm.

 Frequently Asked Questions - Transport